 Where To Stay In Aix-en -Provence, France: Right here.

-The Provençal atmosphere is immediately apparent with yellow stone buildings lining the streets, cobbled laneways, plane trees standing tall and the fountains at every turn that Aix-en-Provence is known for.
+The Provençal atmosphere is immediately apparent with yellow stone buildings lining the elegant streets, cobbled laneways, majestic plane trees and the gurgling fountains that Aix-en-Provence is renowned for.

-Alternately, head to Cours Mirabeau and walk down the wide avenue lined with plane trees, 17th-century buildings and classy cafés.
+Or, head to Cours Mirabeau and walk down the wide avenue lined with towering plane trees, 17th-century buildings and classy cafés.

-Day 2: Explore Hill Towns of the Luberon
+Day 2: Explore The Hill Towns Of The Luberon

 Stay: Aix-en-Provence